 What does OxyContin do?
 What does it look like?
 Is there an OxyContin pink pill?
 These are all common questions that will be discussed below, along with an overview of OxyContin in general.

-Since OxyContin is time-release, this means that when someone takes it, they don’t feel all of the effects at one time.
+Since OxyContin is a time-release medication, this means that when someone takes it, they don’t feel all of the effects at once.
 Instead, the drug is slowly released into their bloodstream over a period of about 12 hours or so, giving them around-the-clock pain relief.
 This is in contrast to immediate-release opioids, which as the name implies, take effect shortly after someone ingests them, and last only a few hours.

-OxyContin is most often given to patients with pain from conditions like cancer, and typically only if they’re opioid-tolerant, meaning their pain is severe and they already have a tolerance to other opioids.
-This reduces the risks of scenarios like an overdose occurring.
+OxyContin is most often given to patients with pain from conditions like cancer, and typically only if they’re opioid-tolerant, meaning their pain is severe and they already have a tolerance to other opioids, particularly short-acting opioids.
+In these cases, time-release opioids are often prescribed alongside short-acting opioids to treat any breakthrough pain.

 When someone takes OxyContin or other opioids, it changes how their body senses pain and increases their tolerance for pain.
-This occurs because the oxycodone, which is the active ingredient of OxyContin, binds to certain receptors in the central nervous system.
+This occurs because oxycodone, which is the active ingredient in OxyContin, binds to certain receptors in the central nervous system.
 It changes pain tolerance, but at the same time it also slows down brain activity and activity of the central nervous system.
-This can lead to mild symptoms, but also severe ones, including death because of respiratory depression.
+This can lead to mild symptoms, but also severe ones, including death from respiratory depression.

 For example, people may crush OxyContin tablets and snort them, or even dissolve them in water and inject them.
+They may also moisten, cut, break or chew the tablets.
 This is especially dangerous with a time-release drug because there is a lot of oxycodone in it, and it’s very potent when it’s not taken in a way that allows it to release slowly into the system of the user.

 First, if you suspect a loved one is abusing OxyContin, it can be helpful to know what it looks like, as you try to spot the signs of opioid use.
 Also, you don’t want to have these medications in places where children or family members could get to them.